What is the Costa Rica Spring Break Volunteering Week all about?

 Your project is located in the San Jose region, which boasts all the amenities of a modern city while being surrounded by lush flora, fauna, natural parks and mountains.
 Costa Rica is an interesting place to visit and is the perfect place for those who love adventure and nature.
 From the capital city, where the volunteers are based, you are within easy reach of beaches, volcanoes and forests of all kinds.
 Everything is accessible within 5 to 6 hours by public bus.

 - Duration: 1 week

 - Location: San Jose, Costa Rica

-- Working Hours: Depends on Spanish levels skills
+- Working hours: Depends on Spanish level skills

 - Project availability: Spring Break between the end of February and 1st week of April.

 - Accommodation: Single or shared room in a family homestay, depending on availability